melkamu372/StegHub-DevOps-Cloud-Engineering/Project-23-Persisting-data-in-kubernetes/Persisting-Data-in-Kubernetes.md

 ```

-A PersistentVolumeClaim (PVC) on the other hand is a request for storage.
+**A PersistentVolumeClaim (PVC)**  on the other hand is a request for storage.
 Just as Pods consume node resources, PVCs consume PV
 resources.
-Pods can request specific levels of resources (CPU and Memory).
-Claims can request specific size and access modes (e.g.,
+Pods can request specific levels of resources (CPU and Memory). **Claims** can request specific size and access modes (e.g.,
 they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany, see [AccessModes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)).

-Lifecycle of a PV and PVC
+**Lifecycle of a PV and PVC**

-PVs are resources in the cluster.
+**PVs** are resources in the cluster.
 PVCs are requests for those resources and also act as claim checks to the resource.
 The interaction
 between PVs and PVCs follows this lifecycle:

-1. Provisioning: There are two ways PVs may be provisioned: statically or dynamically.
+1.**Provisioning**: There are two ways PVs may be provisioned: statically or dynamically.

 - Static/Manual Provisioning: A cluster administrator creates a number of PVs using a manifest file which will contain all the details
 of the real storage.
 PVs are not scoped to namespaces, they a clusterwide wide resource, therefore the PV will be available for use